 For the cover of your Ebook, use an external photo editor to create a cover.jpg file which is about 600 pixels by 800 pixels high.
 The cover obviously should show your name and the title of the book.
 Save it in your images mages subdirectory.
 In World use Insert | Picture to insert this image near the very start of your DOC.
 Format the paragraph holding the cover image as Left or Centered, rather than Justified.

 If you have more images, you can insert them too, although we’ll have more to say about this.

 As I mentioned before, the cover should be near the start, but the very first page of your document should be a title page.

 If you want you can save a bigger version of your cover as well.
 When you upload to Amazon or B&N, they’ll as for a cover image, and you can upload the same one you use in the book or you can upload the bigger one.

 Simplest of All: Upload a Doc.
 And Preview It.

-Upload your DOC or RTF to Amazon KDP and to Barnes and Noble PubIt.
+Upload your DOC or RTF to Amazon KDP and, if you like, to NOOK.
 You’ll need to upload a cover image JPG file as well.
-And Amazon KDP will let you download the MOBI file and Barnes and Noble PubIt will let you download the EPUB.
+And Amazon KDP will let you download the MOBI file and NOOK will let you download the EPUB.
 And then you can look at them.